Developer-Krishnapc/amplispot-test/readme.md

-This is the amplispot flutter test application
+# This is the amplispot test flutter project